MicrosoftDocs/fabric-docs/docs/governance/impact-analysis.md

 ## General impact analysis pane

-Rhe following image shows an example of the impact analysis pane for most Fabric items.
+The following image shows an example of the impact analysis pane for most Fabric items.

 :::image type="content" source="./media/impact-analysis/impact-analysis-pane-general.png" alt-text="Screenshot of the impact analysis side pane.":::